Interior designers are professionals who work to create internal spaces that are appealing and practical both visually and financially.

 - Do you prefer commercial or non-commercial projects?

 Interior decorators combine a knowledge for design and an eye for style to create most efficient projects possible for clients.

-One of the most sorted out moves that an interior decorator could do is, sort out the job and join a famous and a reputable architecture firm.
+One of the most sorted out moves that an interior decorator could do is, sort out the job and join a famous and reputable architecture firm.

 These kinds of companies hire interior designers on a fixed basis.
-Hence, providing a stable income and steady flow of projects.
+Hence, providing a stable income and a steady flow of projects.

 There are certain factors that the interviewer stresses while asking questions to the candidate.

 The formal education and prior knowledge in handling projects help the interviewer to get a better impression of the candidate.
 This will certainly apply to someone who has been or is studying.
 Example, college graduates.

 Often, interviewers try to ask open-ended questions based on your portfolio, resume, work and discuss about other alternative ways in which the project could’ve have been more useful.

 Interviewers also tend to ask you about the subject that you have been selected for and why?